top of page

 Module A: Designing of Solid State Materials, Nanospheres, Quantum Dots, 2D-Layered Structures, Core-Shell NPs, Nanowires and rods, Heterostructures

-Module B: Electronic Structure studies (Computed Band gap <-> UV-vis spectrum, Band Structure and Density of States), direct vs indirect bandgap materials, Electron and Hole Mobilities
+Module B: Electronic Structure studies (Computed Band gap <-> UV-vis spectrum, Band Structure and Density of States), direct vs indirect bandgap materials, Electron and Hole Mobilities/effective masses

-Module C: Intermolecular Interactions Studies via Molecular Dynamics: Application in Sensors, Catalysis, and Surface Adsorption
+Module C: SCF Convergence, Strucutral Optimization, Intermolecular Interactions Studies via Molecular Dynamics: Application in Sensors, Catalysis, and Surface Adsorption

 Module D: Vibrational Frequency analysis, Magnetization